Summary

 We are using a tax rate of 25%.
 Although historically WACC of SPWH has been quite low, ranging from 5% to 6% but being on the conservative side and to incorporate future and present risks, we are using a WACC of 9%.
 We are also relying on a terminal growth rate of 1%.

 We have performed a sensitivity analysis on the primary value drivers affecting the potential upside.

 It is worth noting that around 75% of the equity value is based on the terminal value.
 Thus, our valuation is extremely sensitive to changes in WACC and Terminal Growth.
 Also, since we are in an increasing interest rates environment, and SPWH might have to acquire more debt, it is helpful to see the valuation under different WACC and terminal growth scenarios.
-In the following table, we have a sensitivity analysis of potential upside and downside with respect to our intrinsic equity value.
+In the following table, we have a sensitivity analysis of potential share price with respect to different wacc and terminal growth rates.

 Considering our Operating Margins discussion and the inability of SPWH, unlike its competitors, to even maintain their margins in the high inflationary periods, the table below shows the sensitivity analysis, which is quite helpful in understanding this impact.

-It's very interesting to see how the sportsman's warehouse performs on different revenue growth rates since the growth exploded because of a one-off event in 2020,
+It's very interesting to see how the sportsman's warehouse performs on different revenue growth rates since the growth exploded because of a one-off event in 2020, it is very crucial to understand the impact revenue growth may have on the stock valuation.
+Looking at average revenue growth rates of 6.6% for the past five years before 2020, the sensitivity analysis below dramatically helps in understanding this impact.

 Our Intrinsic valuation based on the above valuation model and assumptions tells us that the stock is fairly valued at around USD 10.25 per share.
 We are not extending a buy rating because of SPWH's inability to deal with inflationary pressures, overreliance on firearm sales compared to peers, and considerable investments in growth.